Consensys/doc.web3signer/docs/Tutorials/Launchpad-Keystores.md

 ---
-title: Load keystores generated using the Eth 2.0 Launchpad tool
+title: Load keystores generated using the consensus layer Launchpad tool
 ---

 # Load Launchpad keystores

-The Launchpad tool is used to create validators that participate in the Ethereum 2.0 proof-of-stake network.
+The Staking Launchpad tool is used to create validators that participate in the consensus layer proof-of-stake network.
 The tool generates an encrypted keystore file containing the validator details.
 Load this keystore into Web3Signer to sign attestations and blocks with the validator details.